-At the reporting date, there was no significant concentration of credit risk from customers outside the industry in which the Establishment operates.
+At the reporting date, there is no significant concentration of credit risk from any particular industry as the Establishment's customers are from diverse industries.

 The Establishment uses an allowance matrix to measure the expected credit losses of trade receivables, which comprise a number of balances.
 Loss rates are calculated using a 'flow rate' method based on the probability of a receivable progressing through successive stages of delinquency to write-off.
 Flow rates are calculated separately for exposures in different segments based on the following common credit risk characteristics - geographic region, age of customer relationship and type of product purchased.